octarect/nvim-lspservers/README.md

 ### Update language servers

-You can update language servers by the following command;
+You can update language servers by the following command:

 ```
 :LspServersUpdate